fctr-id/okta-ai-agent/README.md

   - No Okta user data
   - No organizational data
   - No synced database contents

+⚠️ **Future Features Notice** ⚠️

-> **Note**: Future relases may introduce features that will require the Okta data to be sent to the LLM for summarization.
+Future releases may introduce optional features that require sending Okta data to LLMs for summarization.
->  Any such changes will be clearly documented in release notes.
+All such changes will be clearly documented in release notes.

 ### Data Model Overview
 ( as of  feb 15th, 2025)